almondtools/stringbench/README.md

 Subject of this Benchmark
 -------------------------
-The main subject of this benchmark is comparing different algorithms - not different implementations.
+This benchmark is designed for following objectives:

+### Comparing different algorithms

+It is quite useful to know which algorithm to use in which scenario.

+### Comparing different implementation

-Yet a wrong (or suboptimal) implementation is easier identified if compared with other implementations (that deviate strongly in performance).
+Yet a flawed implementation is easier identified if compared with other implementations (that deviate strongly in performance).

 Minor deviations between the performance of different implementations of the same algorithm should be ignored
 * some are caused by the adaptor benchmark code
 * some frameworks use a sophisticated API and therefore do some more work

+The comparison also tests the deviations of the algorithms if applied to different text sources.
+At this time the benchmark contains
+* Searching in a string (of type `java.lang.String`)
+* Searching in a text file (not necessarily converting it to `String` or `byte[]`)

+Some implementations strongly deviate in performance if compared in this way.

+### Recommendation

 Use this benchmark only to select the algorithm of your choice and then select the implementation that is most suiting your requirements.

 An Overview of libraries
 ------------------------